KSDunne/statement_beauty/README.md

   Used to add custom styles
 - [Django](https://www.djangoproject.com/ "link to django docs homepage") The python framework used to develop the site
+- [VS Code](https://code.visualstudio.com/) Was used as the ide for this whole project
 - [Cloudinary](https://cloudinary.com/ "link to cloudinary homepage")
   Used to host images
 - [GitHub](https://github.com/ "Link to github webpage")